mmjulkowska/Salt_NV_RootApp/README.md

 The required libraries to be installed are:

-shiny, ggplot2, car, multcomp, RColorBrewer, doBy, plotrix, car, gplots, colorRamps, plotly
+`shiny, ggplot2, car, multcomp, RColorBrewer, doBy, plotrix, car, gplots, colorRamps, plotly`

-You install the packages by typing `install.packages("shiny")` in your R command window.
+You can install the packages by typing `install.packages("shiny")` in your R command window.

 The code underlying the App is freely available at the [github](https://github.com/mmjulkowska/Salt_NV_RootApp) for use and reproduction or tweaking to your own results.